4GeeksAcademy/master-python-programming-exercises/exercises/044-static_and_class_methods/README.md

 # `044` static and class methods

 A **class method** is a method that is bound to the class and not the instance of the class.
-It takes the class itself as its first parameter, often named cls.
+It takes the class itself as its first parameter, often named "cls".
 Class methods are defined using the @classmethod decorator.

 The primary characteristic of a class method is that it can access and modify class-level attributes, but it cannot access or modify instance-specific attributes since it doesn't have access to an instance of the class.
 Class methods are often used for tasks that involve the class itself rather than individual instances.